 The only exception to this is if the applicant has had significant clinical experience in the last two years.
-For example, an application who wishes to retrain in to family medicine but has been practicing a different specialty would be considered.
+For example, an application that wishes to retrain into family medicine but has been practicing a different specialty would be considered.

 We comply with the All-In policy as well as the ethical practices of ERAS, National Match, and the National Residency Matching Program.
 To learn more about ERAS, you may access their Website at www.aamc.org/eras.